amejiarosario/amejiarosario.github.io/source/_posts/angular-todo-mean-stack-node-mongodb-typescript-tutorial.md

 If you check the UI, all tasks will be gone: http://localhost:4200/all.

-As much fun as `curl` is, let's move on an complete all these functionalities in Angular.
+As much fun as `curl` is, let's move on and complete all these functionalities in Angular.

-## Angular Service to talk to server
+## Angular Service to talk to the server

-There are two main changes that we need to make, in other to use the API server.
+There are two main changes that we need to make in other to use the API server.

 1) We need to change the `TodoService` service to use HTTP client.
-2) Change the `TodoComponent` compoenent to use the methods.
+2) Change the `TodoComponent` component to use the methods.

-### Angular service using HTTP client
+### Angular service using the HTTP client

 In the following code, we are using the HTTP client, to make the appropriate calls: